Prosper-ador/mk-docs/README.md

     This will generate static files in the `site/` directory.

 - **Deploy to GitHub Pages**:
-    The project is set up to automatically deploy via GitHub Actions when changes are pushed to the `main` branch.
+    The project is set up to automatically deploy via GitHub Actions when changes are pushed to the `` branch.

     To manually deploy:
     ```bash